homekrypto/FullStackHKT/replit.md

-# Home Krypto Platform - Dual Real Estate System
+# Home Krypto Token (HKT) - Real Estate Investment Platform

 ## Overview

-This is a comprehensive full-stack real estate platform that combines two major systems:

-1. **HKT (Home Krypto Token) Investment Platform** - A blockchain-based real estate investment system allowing users to invest in premium real estate through cryptocurrency tokens, providing fractional ownership of high-value property assets starting from $100.
+This is a full-stack web application for HKT (Home Krypto Token), a blockchain-based real estate investment platform.
+The application allows users to invest in premium real estate through cryptocurrency tokens, providing fractional ownership of high-value property assets.
+Users can start investing with monthly contributions and track their portfolio growth through a comprehensive dashboard.

-2. **Real Estate Agent Management System** - A professional networking and directory platform for real estate agents featuring registration, approval workflows, country-based organization, and comprehensive agent profiles with SEO optimization.

 ## System Architecture